codemod-com/website/cms/automations/next-13-new-image-experimental.md

 date: 2023-11-30T16:07:44.151Z
 seo:
   title: Next.js New Image Experimental | Codemod.com
-  og:title: Next.js New Image Experimental | Codemod.com
-  twitter:title: Next.js New Image Experimental | Codemod.com
   description: This automation dangerously migrates the usages of the Image component
-    from the next/legacy/image module to the next/image module. twitter:card: This automation dangerously migrates the usages of the Image component from the next/legacy/image module to the next/image module. og:image: /assets/images/new-image.jpg
+    from the next/legacy/image module to the next/image module.
 ---
 This automation **dangerously** migrates the usages of the `Image` component from the `next/legacy/image` module to the `next/image` module.